-Dorcas Ministries provides compassionate assistance to area residents in need through emergency financial assistance, training, scholarships, food assistance and an affordable thrift shop.
-Our goal is to help people become stable and self-sufficient.
+Dorcas Ministries provides compassionate assistance to area residents to empower people to become stable and self-sufficient.

 In June of 1968, a small group of Christians, brought together by Margaret Keller, met together to address a common concern: how to best serve our neighbors in need.
 From different races and denominations, but united in Christ, they agreed to work together under His guidance to help meet some of the needs of the Cary and Morrisville community.
 With backing from local churches, Dorcas Ministries was formed as “Christian Community in Action”.
 Dorcas Ministries has always, and continues to, strive to find solutions to the increasing and different needs of the community, hoping to make a difference in the lives of our neighbors.

 Dorcas Ministries began with a commitment to education through the Laubach literacy course and enrichment preschool programs for low income families.
 In the early days of the preschool program, 60 volunteers came together to help teach classes, provide meals or transportation.
 As the community grew, the dream of a thrift store, the first one in Cary, grew to become the Dorcas Thrift Shop, opening in 1972.
 Named for Tabitha, a woman of compassion in the Bible (Acts 9:26-43), the store was a place where families and individuals could shop with dignity for clothing and household items.

 In the late 70s, the framework for client services office began.
 Dorcas began to help with food, gas, transportation for medical appointments, and other concerns as presented to Dorcas members.

 Dorcas Ministries was incorporated by the state of North Carolina and granted 501 (C)(3) non-profit status by the IRS on April 15, 1983.